 The CSODS apply to any development project submitted to the City for discretionary or ministerial review and/or approval, if the development project includes elements that connect to or otherwise require access to or within the City's transportation network which includes roadways, transit routes, bikeways, sidewalk, and any other portion of the public right-of-way, as well as bicycle parking on private property, as defined within each of the standards contained in these CSODS.
-The CSODS shall not apply to housing projects in single family residential zones, unless otherwise provided in these standards.
+The CSODS shall not apply to housing projects with four or fewer dwelling units in any zones, unless otherwise provided in these standards.